ahgl/ahgl-site/README.md

 ### 1. Install the Python dependencies

+First, fork this repo by clicking the "Fork" button above.
+Then clone it locally.

-First install pip and virtualenv (you might need to run this as root):
+Install pip and virtualenv (you might need to run this as root):

     $ easy_install virtualenv
     $ easy_install pip

-Create a virtual env in an arbitrary directory, `ENV`:
+Create a virtual environment directory somewhere outside of the repo:

     $ virtualenv --distribute ENV